 Some of the most common lumps and bumps include skin tags, and milia.
 Skin tags are usually skin-colored or darker and resemble a small piece of hanging skin.
 They can be located on the face, body, and in skin folds such as the neck, armpits, and groin.
 Milia tend to develop on the face, particularly on the eyelids and cheeks.
 They appear like tiny white bumps just beneath the surface of the skin.

 Everyone is at risk of getting skin tags and other lumps and bumps.
 They are a natural part of the aging process.
 Fortunately, they are often easily and painlessly removed.
-Our General Surgeons can assess any lumps and bumps, and recommend the best plan of action.
+Our general surgeon can assess any lumps and bumps, and recommend the best plan of action.

 What Are the Lumps and Bumps?